How to Plan and Stick to a Wedding Budget

 When it comes to planning a wedding, people often wonder if they should set their budget or decide on a guest list first.
 Although it can seem like a good idea to figure out how you can spend on a wedding first, then fill in the guest list later, making your guest list first can often be the better option.

 The size of your guest list plays a considerable role in determining your overall budget.
 Weddings with fewer than 50 guests typically cost between $9,000 and $16,000.
 Weddings with 100 to 200 guests typically cost between $21,000 and $35,000.
 The largest of weddings, with more than 300 attendees, often cost over $60,000.

 Part of making the guest list involves deciding who gets to invite people and how many people they get to add to the list.
 One wedding tradition states that the engaged couple gets to invite half of the guests, and the parents on each side get to invite a quarter of the guests each.
 How you divide up your list can vary, though, depending on who is covering the costs of your wedding.
+Depending on who is covering the costs of your wedding, how you divide your guest list may vary.
 If you are paying for the entire event on your own, you might decide that it’s only fair to invite more than half of the guests.

 No matter how you end up splitting the guest list, it’s a good idea to set firm limits.
-If, for example, you decide that each set of parents can invite 20 people, don’t let start adding guests (even one or two!) at the last minute.
+If you decide that each set of parents can invite 20 people, be strict with that number to avoid them adding guests — even one or two — at the last minute.

 To invite children or not is another important consideration when planning your guest list.
 If there are a lot of children in your family and social circle, making your ceremony and reception “adults only” allows you to keep the guest list under control.

-If you aren’t sure whether or not to include a person on your guest list, answering the following questions can help you decide who to include or not:
+Sometimes it can be difficult to decide whether or not to include a person on your guest list.
+If you find yourself having this debate, answer the following questions to help you decide who to include or not: